Vietnam.vn - Nền tảng quảng bá Việt Nam

 Several shipments of Vietnamese black pepper imported into Taiwan (China) have been warned due to the detection of red sudan exceeding the maximum allowable residue limit.

-According to the Vietnam Pepper and Spice Association (VPSA), on December 6, 2024, VPSA received a warning from the Import-Export Department (Ministry of Industry and Trade) about the Taipei Economic and Cultural Office (Taiwan, China) in Hanoi announcing that some shipments of black pepper exported from Vietnam to Taiwan were contaminated with red sudan.
+According to the Vietnam Pepper and Spice Association (VPSA), on December 6, 2024, VPSA received a warning from the Import-Export Department ( Ministry of Industry and Trade ) about the Taipei Economic and Cultural Office (Taiwan, China) in Hanoi announcing that some shipments of black pepper exported from Vietnam to Taiwan were contaminated with red sudan.

 Xuất khẩu hồ tiều: Cần lưu ý vấn đề chất lượng

-Taiwan has now issued a regulation MRL (maximum residue limit) for red sudan at 0.01 ppm.
-Due to the discovery of a phenomenon of pepper with a high probability of being contaminated with sudan, in the past 3 months, Taiwanese authorities have tested 100% of imported pepper samples and discovered 2 shipments contaminated with sudan exceeding the permitted MRL.
+Taiwan has now issued a regulation on MRL (maximum residue limit) for red sudan at 0.01 ppm.
+Due to the discovery of a phenomenon of pepper with a high probability of being contaminated with sudan, in the past 3 months, Taiwanese authorities have tested 100% of imported pepper samples and discovered 2 shipments contaminated with sudan exceeding the allowable MRL.

 Then, on January 8, 2025, VPSA received a warning from the Ministry of Agriculture and Rural Development that Taiwan continued to detect red sudan in Vietnamese pepper and related spice products.